Wisdom in Wealth

 2. Within this dataset, the most frequent return occurrence fell between 15-20%.

 3. While patience and long-term strategies are important, individual outcomes may vary.
-Past-performance is not indicative of future performance
+Past performance is not indicative of future performance

 The tide of markets shifted northward last fall under the possibility of the Fed cutting rates.
 Since then, they have sagged and surged into all-time high territory.
 We find ourselves nearly halfway through the year, and these cuts are yet to be seen.
 As such, we have been asked numerous times if now is the moment when we need to brace for impact and lower risk.
 There have been a lot of articles that say the soft landing already occurred, didn’t occur, won’t, or may yet occur.
 As usual, the rhetoric of the investing industry can be confusing.
 Amid so much opinion about the future, we just wanted to look at the facts of the past.
 Trying to gauge a shift in risk tolerance should be a confluence of personal needs for change and market influences.
 Our goal today is to observe the markets and try to quantify the historical odds of success.
 Is time in the market really better than timing the market?
 Before we get to the data, I have to make two disclosures.
 The first is that past performance is just that, past.
 It may or may not be a good way of concluding the path forward.
 Second, we are using a very long set of data that may show slight deviations from what is reported here depending on where you look.
 Your family outcome is largely based on the sequence of actual returns you live through.
 Those years may be better or worse than the averages presented here.
 That was the point of arranging the data as we did so that shorter data blocks might smooth out the reporting.